 - if you aren’t sure if you’re up to date on your tetanus vaccine

 - hydrocortisone cream

 - gauze and tape

 - antiseptic wipes

 If you have a foot wound

-If you’ve sustained a cut, scrape or something more serious and want to know if it’s healing correctly, make an appointment to come see me at one of my Westchester Health offices.
+If you’ve sustained a cut, scrape or something more serious and want to know if it’s healing correctly, please call (914) 232-1919 to make an appointment to come see me at one of my Westchester Health offices.
 I’ll examine the wound, evaluate the overall condition of your feet, and together with you, determine the best course of treatment to bring about proper healing.
 Whenever, wherever you need us, we’re here for you.